 1.1.3 Hypothesis regarding the prediction of "liking" from perceptual features

 In the case of pop singing, recent findings (Bruder et al., 2021a, 2021b/in preparation) showed that about half of the variance in participants’ liking of singing performances could be predicted based on perceptual (but not acoustic) features of the voice.
 We expect to replicate and extend such observation across different vocalizations.
-Note that this analysis is not included in Table 1 because it is exploratory (i.e., no clear hypotheses other than stating that we expect to be able to predict liking ratings from perceptual features, and to find interactions of Style and perceptual features).
+Note that this analysis is not included in Table 1 because it is exploratory (i.e., no clear hypotheses other than stating that we expect to be able to predict liking ratings from perceptual features, and to find interactions of style and perceptual features).
 In any case, these models should provide a more integrative way to describe liking of vocalizations, taking into account dependencies coming from repeated measures in subjects and stimuli items.

 Analysis plan and sample size justification

+[Please see accompanying scripts with R code for simulating a dataset and running all proposed analyses].
+Whenever requirements are met, we plan to use parametric methods, aiming at higher power (otherwise adjusting to non-parametric alternatives; these changes are specified in our proposed analyses code).

 Consistency of preferences across styles and over time

-For question 1A, for each session, we will compare MM1 measures across the lullaby, pop and operatic singing styles with a one-way repeated measures ANOVA (and 3 pairwise comparisons in case of a significant effect of style on agreement, adjusting alpha to the number of comparisons with the Holm method).
+For question 1A, for each stimulus item, we will average ratings from sessions 1 and 2 to compare MM1 measures between the lullaby, pop and operatic singing styles with a one-way repeated measures ANOVA, followed by Tukey post-hoc test in case of significant difference between styles (or Kruskal-Wallis and Dunn post-hoc tests as nonparametric alternatives).
+Our directional hypothesis specifies that MM1 values should be higher for lullabies than pop performances, and higher for pop than operatic performances.
+For question 1B, we will compare participants’ MM1 values (pooled across styles) for sessions 1 and 2 with a paired t- (or Wilcoxon) test.
+We will also compute a Pearson correlation between MM1 values between sessions and stipulate that a high correlation (r > .75) indicates that MM1 values did not vary much between sessions, that is, that the amount of agreement remained consistent over time.

 Power analysis with G*Power (version 3.1) indicated that a sample of 45 participants would be enough to detect a small to moderate effect size of f = .2 with power = .8 and alpha set to 0.05 in a repeated-measures ANOVA with one group and 3 measurements (using default settings of correlation among repeated measures = .5, nonsphericity correction ε = 1, and effect size specification as in G*Power 3.0).

-For question 1B, we will compute a Person correlation between participants’ MM1 values (pooled across styles) for sessions 1 and 2.
-We will consider a high correlation (r > .75) an indication that MM1 values did not vary much between sessions, that is, that the amount of agreement remained consistent over time.
+Accordingly, for a paired t-test (two-tailed), this sample size of 45 participants would be enough to detect a small to moderate effect size of dz = 0.43 with power = .8 and alpha set to 0.05.
+In case we need to run nonparametric tests instead, we will have less power, but should still be able to detect moderate effect sizes (considering the recommendation of using a sample size 15% bigger for nonparametric tests than one would use for a parametric test - Lehmann, 1998).

 Average preferences for some singers